Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Source: IRC §6038A; IRS Instructions for Form 5472.
 Verified June 2026.

-Because the exemptions are so limited, the safe assumption for any foreign-owned single-member LLC is that it must file.
-If you are unsure whether you had a reportable transaction, the /do-i-need-to-file/ qualifier walks through it in under a minute.
+Because the exemptions are so limited, the safe assumption for any foreign-owned single-member LLC is that it must file — for all six exceptions and why they rarely apply, see the full Form 5472 exemptions guide, and check whether a dormant LLC must file.
+If you are unsure whether you had a reportable transaction, the do I need to file qualifier walks through it in under a minute.

 What records must a foreign-owned LLC keep for Form 5472?